sswayney/seq-logback-appender/README.md

 Add the required properties to your application.yaml file.
 Note, batchCount defaults to 1.

-<small>Also Note (Issue #12) if you set a large batch count then applications that log infrequently may be holding messages in the buffer for an extended period of time.
-A scheduled job that runs once per day for example may have finished processing, but you won't see the final messages until the job starts the following day.</small>
+Also Note (Issue #12) if you set a large batch count then applications that log infrequently may be holding messages in the buffer for an extended period of time.
+A scheduled job that runs once per day for example may have finished processing, but you won't see the final messages until the job starts the following day.
 ```yaml
 seq:
   batchCount: 5